 In implementing CEAA 2012, the Agency is committed to promoting public participation in the EA of projects and providing access to the information on which EAs are based.
-All documents prepared or submitted by the proponent, stakeholders and the Mi'kmaq of Nova Scotia in relation to the EA are included in the Canadian Environmental Assessment Registry and made available to the public on request.
+All documents prepared or submitted by the proponent or any other stakeholder in relation to the EA are included in the Canadian Environmental Assessment Registry and made available to the public on request.
 For this reason, the EIS will not contain information that: